 Only the Conditional Spouse Signing the Conditional Green Card Renewal

 While the USCIS requires both spouses to sign form I-751 petition to remove conditions on residence, under certain circumstances you eligible for a waiver of this requirement.
 If you were unfortunate such that your US citizen spouse died before you both filed the petition to remove conditions, you may file with a death certificate.
-Another example is where you meriting good-faith, but the marriage ended in divorce or annulment.
-Lastly, if you enter the marriage in good faith but your spouse battered either your child or subjected you to extreme hardship, you may also file on your own.
+Another example is where you entered into the marriage with good-faith, but the marriage ended in divorce or annulment.
+Lastly, if you entered the marriage in good faith but your spouse battered either your child or subjected you to extreme hardship, you may also file on your own.